 Avoid tranquilizers, sleeping pills, and antihistamines before bedtime.
 These can cause the muscles in your throat to become too relaxed.
 Lose weight.
 Added bulkiness in the throat can contribute to blocked airways, causing snoring.
 Stop drinking alcohol at least three hours before bedtime.
 Alcohol is a depressant that can relax your throat muscles.

-Using a breathing machine for sleep apnea is a non-invasive way to rest easily for those who have regular nightly struggles to enjoy a good night’s sleep.
+Using a breathing machine for sleep apnea is a non-invasive way to rest easy for those who have regular nightly struggles to enjoy a good night’s sleep.
 The CPAP machine requires proper adjustment to achieve maximum benefits and minimum side effects.
 It is the most common treatment for sleep apnea.